uclaacm/committee-website-template-cms/README.md

 - [ ] update and delete this documentation!
 - [ ] update `public/index.html` to have a description and title
 - [ ] update `public/favicon.svg` as needed
-- [ ] contact Regina Wang (`@reginawang99`), Matthew Nieva (`@matthewcn56`), Matthew Wang (`@mattxwang`)or Jiin Kim (`@doubleiis02`) with any questions about our quickstarter template set-up.

 ## Loading in Committee Info (can also delete this section when done)

 Thanks for using our template for your committee's website!

-To build the site with your committee-specific information, you will fill out two fields in the global_variables.module.scss file, which can be found in the styles folder. (full path: ./styles/global_variables.module.scss)
+To build the site with your committee-specific information, you will fill out two fields in the `global_variables.module.scss` file, which can be found in the styles folder. (full path: `./styles/global_variables.module.scss`)

-Next to $committee-color, please replace the sample color with the hex code of your committee's color, which will be the accent color for the overall site.
+Next to `$committee-color`, please replace the sample color with the hex code of your committee's color, which will be the accent color for the overall site.

-Next to $committee, please replace the sample text with your committee's name, spelled and capitalized properly, exactly how it appears on the Committee Info spreadsheet. (example: TeachLA, ICPC, W are all valid. teach la, Icpc, w are invalid.)
+Next to `$committee`, please replace the sample text with your committee's name, spelled and capitalized properly, exactly how it appears on the Committee Info spreadsheet. (example: TeachLA, ICPC, W are all valid. teach la, Icpc, w are invalid.)
 We will be using this to properly scrape your committee's information, so it is super important that this variable is correctly set!
 Please contact Elizabeth Kim (`@elizabethkim11`) if you would like your committee's name to be reflected differently than how it appears on the spreadsheet.

-You will also fill out another field for your committee name in the global-variables.js file, which is located in the scripts folder. (full path: ./scripts/global-variables.js) Replace the sample committee name in the string on line 1 with your committee's name.
+You will also fill out another field for your committee name in the `global-variables.js` file, which is located in the scripts folder. (full path: `./scripts/global-variables.js`) Replace the sample committee name in the string on line 1 with your committee's name.
 Please follow the same guidelines as above for the committee name input.

 ## Spreadsheet Image Guidelines

 - All image links should be sharable google drive links, with access permissions set to "Anyone with the link."
-- All images should be .png or .jpg files.
+- All images should be `.png` or `.jpg` files.
 - All headshots must be square cropped.
 - Contact Elizabeth Kim (`@elizabethkim11`) to properly modify your design assets to suit the template's home page.